 However, while the implementation of 5G technology is progressing faster than anticipated, it will still take some time to achieve the level of coverage necessary for widespread use of autonomous vehicles.
 And arguably even more critical are the sizeable challenges relating to infrastructure, regulation, standardization and, not least, driver interface.

-As Sundaram points out, current connected-vehicletechnology is not taking full advantage of existing 4G networks, with a substantial level of compute happening onboard.
+Current connected-vehicle technology is not taking full advantage of existing 4G networks, with a substantial level of compute happening onboard.
 Faced with the very real pressures of long-term product planning, manufacturers are making their commitments now.
 In fact, HARMAN is already working with automakers on 5G implementation projects and its TCU (telematics control unit) and antenna technology will be part of the first wave of 5G-enabled cars.

 But the availability of 5G is just one part of the complex puzzle in the technical migration towards autonomous driving, ADAS (advanced driver assistance systems) and the incorporation of vehicles into the Internet of Things.
 For instance, the sheer number of sensors and the volume of data transfer have enormous software and hardware implications.